samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 1. Infrazel, the Penitent Agony
   - Duration: [dice] rounds
   - Range: shouting
   - Target experiences wracking pain.
-They must save each round while afflicted or miss their turn.
+They must WIL save each round while afflicted or miss their turn.
 1. Zunzel, the Hex Blade
   - Duration: [dice] rounds
   - Touch the weapon and name a creature.
 The weapon deals [sum] extra damage to that creature for the duration.
 You can lock the dice used to make the effect permanent.